lszymanski7/lszymanski7/README.md

 ## 👋🏻 Hello GitHub!
 I became fascinated with programming several years ago.
 Since then, I have been exposed to many technologies and tools that are widely used by developers.
 The experience I gained helped me choose the direction of further professional development.
 I decided to focus mainly on web technologies.
 It is designing and creating web applications that gives me the most satisfaction.

-Interests play an important role in my life, expressing my commitment to continuous improvement and professional development.
-I actively follow the latest events related to astronomy and various technologies.
-Moreover, in my free time I practice sports and travel, which allows me to maintain good physical and mental condition, thus providing energy for further work.
+Interests play an important role in my life, perfectly harmonizing with my chosen professional path.
+I actively follow the latest information regarding technology and astronomy.
+Moreover, in my free time I practice sports and travel, which allows me to maintain good physical and mental condition, thus providing energy for effective work.

 <br/>